Basics Tutorial 4: Routing Signals

 Max objects can communicate remotely without patch cords by using the send and receive objects (and some similar objects such as value and pv).
 You can also use semicolons in message boxes to transmit values to receive objects by their name.
 You can transmit MSP signals remotely as well.
 Rather than using normal send and receive objects, however, two MSP objects exist specifically for remote transmission of signals: send~ and receive~.

 The two objects send~ and receive~ work very similarly to send and receive, but are only for use with MSP signals.
 Max will allow you to connect normal patch cords to send~ and receive~, but only signals will get passed through send~ to the corresponding receive~.

-- The names of send and receive can be shortened to s and r; the names of send~ and receive~ cannot be shortened in the same way.
+Similar to how the names of send and receive can be shortened to s and r, the names of send~ and receive~ can be shortened to s~ and r~.